Severino, trio of homers lift Yankees over Rays 6-1 (Sep 27, 2017) | FOX Sports

 New York (89-69) improved to a season-high 20 games over .500 and remained three behind division-leading Boston with four to play.
 The Red Sox beat Toronto 10-7 on Wednesday.

 Severino (14-6) struck out nine and allowed a run in six innings.
-He is lined up to start New York’s playoff opener.
 The Yankees would host the AL wild-card game Tuesday if they don’t win the division.
+One season after being banished to the bullpen for ineffectiveness, the 23-year-old Severino is now lined up to start the potential elimination game.

+”Last year they didn’t trust me to even start a regular game, and right now I have an opportunity to go and open the postseason,” Severino said. ”I feel proud of myself, and the team, too.”

-New York has won 11 of 12 at home and 18 games overall this month, its best September since winning 19 in 2009.
+New York has won 11 of 12 at home and 18 games overall this month, its best September since winning 19 in 2009, the last year the Yankees won the World Series.

 Tampa Bay (76-82) was ensured its fourth straight losing season.

-Castro crushed a solo shot off the back wall in the Rays’ bullpen to lead off the sixth, chasing starter Matt Andriese (5-5) and giving the Yankees a 3-1 lead with his 16th homer and second in two games.
+Castro hit a solo shot off the back wall in the Rays’ bullpen to lead off the sixth, chasing starter Matt Andriese (5-5) and giving the Yankees a 3-1 lead.
+It was his 16th homer and second in two games.

+”I feel really healthy,” Castro said. ”I feel really strong and just trying to finish the season strong.”

-Bird then homered off reliever Xavier Cedeno, giving New York its tenth set of back-to-back homers this season.
+Bird then homered off reliever Xavier Cedeno, giving New York its tenth set of back-to-back homers this year.
 Bird has eight homers this season, including five in his past 10 games.

 Three batters later, Hicks delivered a two-run drive to left-center, making it 6-1.